Lakehouse, Streaming Architecture, Apache Iceberg, Apache Flink, Apache Spark

 Conclusion

-Streaming to lakehouse tables with Delta Lake, Apache Iceberg, and Apache Hudi represents a maturation of real-time data architecture.
-These table formats provide the ACID guarantees, schema evolution, and query performance necessary for production streaming workloads.
+Streaming to lakehouse tables with Delta Lake, Apache Iceberg, Apache Hudi, and Apache Paimon represents a maturation of real-time data architecture.
+These table formats provide the ACID guarantees, schema evolution, and query performance necessary for production streaming workloads in 2025.

-Delta Lake offers the tightest Spark integration with simple append and merge patterns.
+Delta Lake offers the tightest Spark integration with simple append and merge patterns, now enhanced with Liquid Clustering.
 Iceberg provides sophisticated hidden partitioning and multi-engine support, particularly strong with Flink.
 Hudi excels at upsert-heavy workloads with its incremental processing capabilities.
+Paimon brings streaming-first design with minimal operational complexity for Flink users.

-The streaming lakehouse is no longer emerging technology—it's production-ready architecture powering real-time analytics at scale.
+The streaming lakehouse is no longer emerging technology, it's production-ready architecture powering real-time analytics at scale.
+For broader context on streaming architectures, see What is Real-Time Data Streaming and Streaming Data Pipeline.

 Sources and References